ac3charland/fabric-custom-patterns/improve_brevity/system.md

 - Maintain the original message's core purpose and professional tone

+- Include a brief explanation for each concise version if helpful

 - Ensure variations demonstrate different approaches to brevity

 ## EXAMPLE